Our Verdict

 Should You Buy the BakerStone Original?

 Now, here's the kicker.
-The BakerStone offers all of this performance at a sticker price that is significantly lower than other gas-fired models in our best pizza oven review; a steal for most high-quality appliances.
+The BakerStone offers all of this performance at a sticker price that is significantly lower than other gas-fired models in our best pizza oven review.
 As such, it is an easy choice as our Best Buy Award winner.
 Toss in the flexibility of removing the pizza oven to use the base burner unit as either a grill or griddle — or place the oven box on a full-size gas or charcoal grill to transform it into a pizza oven — and you have a multi-functional outdoor kitchen.
 Beginner pizza makers will appreciate the forgiving nature of this oven but will find that they can continue to use the BakerStone without the need to upgrade as their skills improve.

 What Other Pizza Ovens Should You Consider?

 Beyond its fantastic versatility, dynamic heat output, and nearly unparalleled insulation, the BakerStone Original is offered at an excellent price point that is hard to beat.
 However, the weight and bulk of this oven may be a deal-breaker for some, and if you are willing to spend a bit more, there are some options out there that are marginally better.
 A truly portable option, the Ooni Koda 12 is a good fit for those who prefer flexibility in their pizza-making locations rather than a stationary outdoor kitchen.
-If you'd instead be cooking indoors, the Breville Smart Oven Pizzaiolo is the easiest oven to use out of the models we tested and earned high marks in all other metrics as well.
+If you'll be cooking indoors, the Breville Smart Oven Pizzaiolo is the easiest oven to use out of the models we tested and earned high marks in all other metrics as well — though it is wildly expensive.
+If you'd rather just use the oven you already have, take a look at a steel — our current top recommendation is the NerdChef 3/8" Steel Stone.